BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 }
 ```

 To throw an object (typically an error.
 This is analogous to `raise` in Python), use the keyword `throw` followed by the object to be thrown.
+When throwing exceptions, you can initialize them with a string argument detailing exactly what went wrong.

 ```cpp
 #include <stdexcept>